 - Fly to Thailand for your employees’ first day

-Benefits of Thailand Hiring Outsourcing
+Benefits of Hiring Outsourcing in Thailand

 With Globalization Partners’ hiring outsourcing services, you can start operations sooner than if you hire Thailand employees on your own.
 Globalization Partners acts as an alternative to establishing a subsidiary.
 We’ll help you hire employees in a few days using our established PEO.
 With us, you won’t have to worry about Thailand employment compliance because we will take on all risk instead of you.